rachelHoman/LodeLM/README.md

 By Anika Gupta, Rachel Homan, and Christy Marchese

-to compile, package, and execute the maven project:
+Download maven to use it to compile, package, and execute the maven project:

 - mvn compile: compiles the main Java source code located in the src/
 - mvn test-compile: compiles the test Java source code located in the src/test/